 an explanation of each line.

-Note: You will need a Gemfile as well, Travis will automatically install the dependencies based on the referenced gems:
+Note: You will need a Gemfile as well, Travis will automatically install the dependencies based on the referenced gems.
+Here is an example

 source "https://rubygems.org" gem "jekyll" gem "html-proofer"